-5 Steps to credit fitness
+Five Steps to improve your credit score

 Before approving your request to borrow money, lenders need to make sure that you’re in good financial shape.
 They want to know how well you manage your money and how quickly you’ll be able to repay your debt.

-Your credit score is a good reflection of your credit fitness.
+Your credit score is a good reflection of your credit health.
 The good news is, your credit score isn’t fixed, and if you do find your score a bit low, you can always improve it:

 1. Stay on top of financial commitments

 Timely payments will increase your score.
 Creditors want to know how well you honour your contracts (any late or missed payments will reflect poorly).
-If you do fall behind on repayments, try get back on track ASAP.
+If you do fall behind on repayments, try to get back on track ASAP.

 2. Pay your debts

-High outstanding debt will negatively affect your score, while paying it off will improve it.
+High outstanding debt will negatively affect your score while paying it off will improve it.
 Demonstrating regular debt repayments shows you’re capable of managing your finances.
 And while you only need to pay the minimum instalments, paying a little more every month is best.

 If you’re unable to make a repayment, contact your creditors immediately to inform them.